oshaughnessy/sierramountainll/_pages/fields.md

 2. Turn right on 425B
 3. Turn right on Cinder Lane

-Little League traffic should take the road to the left to bypass the Community Center parking lot.
+League traffic should take the road to the left to bypass the Community Center parking lot.
 Please park in the gravel parking lot only.

 <style>
   .google-maps {